Epping Forest Special Area of Conservation

 5. Submit your draft Unilateral Undertaking S106 agreement to the Council for review during the planning application process.

-6. Negotiate and agree a final form of the Unilateral Undertaking (UU) with the Council.
+6. In exceptional circumstances, the developer and Council may negotiate and agree a final form of the Unilateral Undertaking (UU).
 You will be responsible for paying the Council’s legal costs in reviewing and negotiating the terms of the UU and will need to provide payment of their fees and adequate title information relating to the development site prior to completion of the UU.

 1. Complete parts 1 and 2 for "All residential development"